andotherstuff/garland-protocol/garland-v0.1.md

 ### 9.3 Snapshot-Based Workflow

 The hash chain naturally supports an explicit save model rather than continuous synchronization.
-Users accumulate changes locally-adding files, modifying documents, reorganizing directories-without network activity.
+Users accumulate changes locally (adding files, modifying documents, reorganizing directories) without network activity.
 These changes exist only on the local device.

 When the user explicitly saves (clicks a button, invokes a command), the client: